zostay/manhattech/README.md

 Run `grunt` to build the site and start a webserver at [localhost:8000](http://localhost:8000/).
 Install LiveReload to automatically refresh the page when you've made changes.

-To deploy, get an `aws.json` file from Bryce, add to the project root, and run `grunt deploy`.
+To deploy, get an `aws.json`, add to the project root, and run `grunt deploy`.